isamplesorg/vocabulary_learning/README.md

 5. use the trainSet and fastText pretrain word vector(crawl-300d-2M-subword.vec) to train a fastText supervised models.
    - training the fastText model with different parameters (learning rate: [0.1, 0.5, 1]; epoch: [5, 10, 15, 20, 25]; k: [1, 2, 3, 4, 5]) might have different performances (precision and recall).
 [Performances.ipynb](python/Performances.ipynb) will store the performances information into [simple_performance.csv](data/Performance_result/simple_performance.csv), [difficult_performance.csv](data/Performance_result/difficult_performance.csv) and [steve_performance.csv](data/Performance_result/steve_performance.csv).
    - **Result:** The results show the different parameters have no obvious effect on improving performances for DwC_simple.train and DwC_difficult.train because the trainset is too small.
-   - **New Result** For the steve trainset, we found learning rate (0.5) and epoch (20) work best for the model.
+   - **New Result:** For the steve trainset, we found learning rate (0.5) and epoch (20) work best for the model.
 So, we chose these parameter to train the fasttext model to predict the different collections' records.
 6. using the model trained by simple_trainSet to determine which collection contains the hardest data for machine to predict.
 Each file has 50 records.
    - [Amphibians_predict.txt](data/Collection_predict/Amphibians_predict.txt)
    - [Birds_predict.txt](data/Collection_predict/Birds_predict.txt)